emsrn/A4-microPROG/README.md

 ## Product page and teaching resources

-Product information and educational resources are available on https://www.a4.fr/wiki/index.php?title=Portail_coulissant_(BE-APORT-COUL)
+Product information and educational resources are available on (link?)

 Website: a4.fr